The 2012 target: 6% below 1990 levels

 The 2020 target: 20% below 1990 levels

-Québec took on an even more ambitious target for 2020: Reducing its GHG emissions by 20% below their 1990 levels.
+Québec took on a target for 2020: Reducing its GHG emissions by 20% below their 1990 levels.
 To succeed, it implemented a series of measures, including the carbon market, which spearheads government climate change action.
-All income from the market is transferred to the Green Fund (French) to support measures laid out in the Climate Change Action Plan and optimize benefits to Québec society.
+All income from the market is transferred to the Green Fund (French) to support measures laid out in the Climate Change Action Plan to support measures to fight climate change and optimize benefits to Québec society.
 By 2020, in excess of 4 billion dollars will have been invested in Québec to support companies, municipalities and private citizens in transitioning to a low carbon world and better adapting to the impacts of climate change.
+By the end of 2020, over four billion dollars will have been invested in Québec through the 2013-2020 Climate Change Action Plan to support businesses, municipalities and citizens in their transition to a lower carbon world that is better adapted to the impacts of climate change.

 The 2030 target: 37.5 % below 1990 levels

 Following hearings of a National Assembly parliamentary committee (French), Québec set itself a reduction target of 37.5% below 1990 levels by 2030.
-This is the most ambitious target in Canada, one that is consistent with the urgent need to act and with our will to develop Québec sustainably and responsibly.
+This target is consistent with the urgent need to act and with our will to develop Québec sustainably and responsibly.

 In adopting this target, Québec held to the commitment it made alongside 10 other partner states and provinces of the Conference of New England Governors and Eastern Canadian Premiers (NEG/ECP) to a regional GHG emission reduction target of 35 to 45% below 1990 levels by 2030.

-Québec is a member of the Compact of States and Regions and a signatory to the Subnational Global Climate Leadership Memorandum of Understanding (Under 2 MOU) that aims at limiting global warming to less than 2°C, with a goal of reducing emissions by 80 to 95% by 2050.
+2050 carbon neutrality objective: Considering the evolution of international climate negotiations and emerging consensus on climate change, the government intends to make a longer-term commitment to achieve carbon neutrality by 2050.
+Québec is already a member of the Compact of States and Regions and a signatory to the Subnational Global Climate Leadership Memorandum of Understanding (Under 2 MOU) that aims at limiting global warming to less than 2°C, with a goal of reducing emissions by 80 to 95% below 1990 levels by 2050.